 To promote achievement and self-worth and provide challenging opportunities for all our students and staff.

 We celebrate our dual heritage, and today’s multi-cultural school community, respecting and valuing diversity, and have high expectations, inclusiveness and care for ourselves, others and our environment.

 We have a reputation in the performing arts and kapa haka.
 Our school shows are legendary and always involve the whole school.
 We celebrate our new 5 year olds coming into our school through Springbulbs and we hold a very special graduation night at the end of Year 6 – where each child receives a taonga.

-We also recognize the Year 6’s who have reached the highest level in Numeracy, Literacy, Sports, Visual Arts, Performing Arts, contribution to school and role models.
+We also recognise the Year 6’s who have reached the highest level in Numeracy, Literacy, Sports, Visual Arts, Performing Arts, contribution to school and role models.
 We are a very sporty school and have Saturday netball and hockey and we also compete in a range of sporting events locally and regionally.

-All new children and staff are welcomed into our school with a Powhiri.
-The Powhiri team is made of students – the karanga and speaker on the paepae are students.
+All new children and staff are welcomed into our school with a Pōwhiri.
+The Pōwhiri team is made of students – the karanga and speaker on the paepae are students.

 We are on big grounds with two large grass areas.
 Our buildings, hall and playgrounds are well maintained.
 We have shaded areas for children.
 Our school celebrates enviro education through our edible garden, worm farms and recycling and we encourage students to take pride in their environment.